 A copy of documents relating to the investigation process and outcome of the complaint should be made available to the learner driver, family members or a guardian of the learner driver.

-- upcoming changes and new initiatives
+- upcoming road safety campaigns and initiatives

-- existing policies or procedures
+- existing policies and procedures

 - matters raised by industry members.

 If you are an industry member and would like to suggest a topic to include in the Driver Trainer News please contact:

 - the Industry Accreditation and Licensing team at ILU@tmr.qld.gov.au

 - your local customer service centre.